oracle-livelabs/developer/ai-optimizer/tenancy/prepare/prepare.md

 1. Select your document source

-  Once the embedding model has been selected, scroll down to the *Load and Split Documents* section to upload the document you wish to store in your **Oracle Database 23ai**.
+  Once the embedding model has been selected, scroll down to the *Load and Split Documents* section to upload the document you wish to store in your **Oracle AI Database 26ai**.

   ![populate-vector-store](images/populate-vector-store.png)